WW Recipe of the Day: Dr. Oz's Green Drink

 But weight loss isn't necessarily the same as fat loss.
 It's usually water loss.
 And you will likely gain the weight back as soon as you go back to your normal eating pattern.

-Even if you don’t lose weight the health benefits of a juice cleanse include consumption of important nutrients, vitamins and minerals, always a good thing.
+Even if you don't lose weight the health benefits of juicing fresh fruits, vegetables and leafy greens, include consumption of important nutrients, vitamins and minerals, which are vital for good health

 Which juice is best for weight loss?